-Ford Kuga SUV (2012-2020) - Practicality & boot space
+Used Ford Kuga review: 2012 to 2019 (Mk2) - Practicality and boot space

-Although the Kuga only has five seats, there's plenty of room front and rear, especially in the back where there's lots of legroom and space for three adults to fit comfortably.
+Although the Kuga has just the five seats, there's plenty of room front and rear, especially in the back where there's lots of legroom and space for three adults to fit comfortably.
 It's not the most spacious car in the class – both the Honda CR-V and Kia Sorento offer more rear legroom, but the CR-V can't match the Ford's rear headroom.

 The Kuga has plenty of storage space around the interior, including a big centre cubby, large door bins and a vast glovebox.
 There are also two drinks holders between the two front seats.

-The Ford Kuga boasts a 456-litre boot, which grows to 1,653 litres if you fold the rear seats.
+The Ford Kuga has a 456-litre boot, which grows to 1,653 litres if you fold the rear seats.
 Those seats fold flat, too, making loading large items very straightforward indeed.
 The boot has a wide opening, there's no lip to lift luggage over and there's minimal intrusion from the wheelarches.
 The floor is low, too, which makes things even easier.

 The boot space easily matches that of its rivals – for example, while that of the Renault Kadjar is very slightly bigger with its rear seats in use, its total volume is slightly lower with them folded down.

 Look out for models with a hands-free tailgate, which was an optional extra.
 This opens itself at the touch of a button or when you wave your foot under the rear bumper.
 This is helpful if you've got armfuls of shopping and can't reach your keys.